Sustainability

 The Chemical Industries’ Commitment to Sustainability

-Sustainability has become a guiding principle for the chemical industry, making it possible to harmonise economic growth with environmental responsibility.
+Sustainability has become a guiding principle for the chemical and related industries, making it possible to harmonise economic growth with environmental responsibility.

 Key Pillars of Sustainability